ismailinico/moistmaker-py/README.md

 python watermarker.py
 ```

-Afterwards, two folders should open name [unmarked](resource/unmarked/), in which unmarked images can be placed, and [marked](resource/marked/), the output folder of the program.
+Afterwards, a folder named [unmarked](resource/unmarked/) should open, in which unmarked images can be placed.
+Also in this folder is the [marked](resource/marked/) directory, in which marked images will appear.

 To change the paths to both folders, as well as the watermark image, please refer to the next chapter.

 ## Configuration

+## Compatibility

+WaterMarker runs on all Python compatible operating systems.
+If you experience an error on your system, please do not hesitate to [open a new issue](https://github.com/ismailinico/watermarker/issues/new) concerning your problem.

+### Image types

+As input images the current version of WaterMarker only supports the .jpg image format.
+Watermark images must be in .png format.

 ## Examples